 It is estimated that there are currently over 2.32 billion smartphone users worldwide.
 Coupled with the fact that mobile traffic is on the rise, it has never been more critical for advertisers to have an online mobile presence.
 Call extensions can be scheduled around your business hours.
-You also have the ability of displaying unique numbers for individual campaigns, so you could have one for sales and another for service.
-By tying in conversion tracking, you can also keep track of which keywords and ads are generating the most phone leads.
+You also have the ability to display unique numbers for individual campaigns, so you could have one for sales and another for service.
+By tying in the conversion tracking, you can also keep track of which keywords and ads are generating the most phone leads.

 3. You can feature a specific product or service